aguirre-lab/aguirre-lab/README.md

 Do not store code on Dropbox.
 Code belongs on GitHub.

+Instructions for installing and configuring dropbox on our linux workstations is documnted here: [`dropbox instructions`](/dropbox.md)

 ## Compute
 Our compute inventory is at this [Dropbox Paper link](https://paper.dropbox.com/doc/aguirre-lab-pc-inventory--A7v~CM2jXCa06LGcCwmufIwZAg-miOikxSGYPyo6GkP8Zv5Y).